kaz-yos/tableone/cran-comment.md

 ## What's new
 The following changes are included.

-tableone 0.10.0 (2019-02-16)
+tableone 0.11.0 (2019-12-05)
 ----------------------------------------------------------------

-BUG FIXES

-* Fix a missing value handling issue (via @chipmanj).
-  Closes issue #26.

-* mean (sd) was changed to mean (SD) to be consistent with median [IQR].

 NEW FEATURES

-* Add a helper for exporting TableOne objects to Markdown (via @malcolmbarrett).
-Currently, this is very basic.
-We hope to extend its functionalities.

-* README.md now lists similar or complementary projects.
+* @ndevln contributed addOverall option, which add the overall column side-by-side with sratified columns when creating a table object.

 ## Test environments
-* Local OS X 10.14.2, R 3.5.2
+* Local OS X 10.15.1, R 3.6.1
 * Ubuntu Linux on Travis-CI (release and devel)
 * win-builder (release and devel)